-Dr. Mesfin Yimam joined Unigen in December 2004, with extensive experience in pharmaceutical research, molecular biology and veterinary medicine.
+Dr. Mesfin Yimam joined Unigen in December 2004, with practical experience in pharmaceutical research and veterinary medicine.
 Dr. Yimam is a board certified DVM.
 He received his doctorate degree in veterinary medicine from Addis Ababa University, Ethiopia.
 He further broadened his knowledge in the field of drug discovery by studying pharmaceutics and has acquired his master’s degree at the University of Washington in Seattle, where he focused on identifying and characterizing primate P-gp and illustrating target specific drug delivery in syngeneic experimental brain tumor model.

-Dr. Yumam currently manages the Pre-Clinical development team at Unigen.
+Dr. Yimam currently holds a director position leading the Pre-Clinical Development team at Unigen.
+His research interest is primarily focused on the discovery of natural products based novel dietary ingredients for osteoarthritis, metabolic disorders, sleep, brain health and immunity.
 Over the years, he has made significant contribution in multiple projects through development and validation of several in vivo disease models; optimization of in vivo experiments to support safety, efficacy, mechanism of actions and pharmacokinetics studies, ensuring research strategy and procedures in compliance with regulations and organization guidelines pursuant to FDA and other regulatory agencies.
-Dr. Yimam has published multiple peer reviewed articles, co-invented several issued and pending patents, presented his work in a range of scientific conferences and is also an invited reviewer for reputable journals for scientific publications.
+Dr. Yimam has published more than 40 peer reviewed articles, co-invented several issued and pending patents, presented his work in a range of scientific conferences and is also an editorial board member and invited reviewer for reputable journals for scientific publications.